Choose the Best Ultrasound Probe: Guide to Ultrasound Transducer Types

 Up until a few years ago.

-You can find ultrasound transducers in different shapes, sizes, and have diverse features.
+You can find many types of ultrasound transducers in different shapes, sizes, and with diverse features, as well as for 2D, 3D ultrasound or 4D ultrasound.
 That is because you need different specifications for maintaining image quality across different parts of the body.

-Transducers can be either passed over the surface of the body – external transducers or can be inserted into an orifice, such as the rectum or vagina – these are internal transducers.
+Ultrasound transducers can be either passed over the surface of the body – external transducers.
+Like with a convex transducer.
+Or it can be inserted into an orifice, such as the rectum or vagina – these are internal transducers.

 Yes!

-The ultrasound transducers differ in construction based on:
+The ultrasound probes types differ in construction based on:

 • Piezoelectric crystal arrangement